AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 It is based on this repository: https://github.com/robotzero1/esp32cam-access-control

 I did several changes to the code:
+- Additional comments in code.
-- Use readable HTML/JS code in camera_index.h (makes it easier to change content).
+- Use readable HTML/Javascript code in camera_index.h (makes it easier to change content).
-- Changed javascript code to make it work also with Safari web client (deleted audio interface).
+- Changed Javascript code to make it work also with Safari web client (deleted audio interface).
 - Allow face detection with and without client connected via web socket.
 - Added root certifficate and code to request URLs for each recognised face.
 - Use builtin LED to show if face is detected and also to provide addtional light for better detection.